yuvalmGS/gigaspaces-wiki-jekyll/xap100/elastic-processing-unit-example.markdown

 This will start an agent without any running GSCs.

 Step 3.
-Run the Client Application
+Run the Client Application<br>
 Run the Client Application using the following command:

 {% highlight bash %}